 We needed to look deeper into the motivations for getting some coffee?
 Could we introduce a coffee subscription model into the mix, but in terms of a smooth user experience, could we make it a more human experience, rather than something running off the back of software and e-commerce templates.

 Additionally we also made a series of further recommendations that involved all aspects of the business from employing a content/site manager, copywriting site content, packaging and labelling, the commissioning of illustration, product photography, lifestyle photography, coffee estate photography, social media strategy and alignment etc..

 - Final content strategy including social recommendations

 Phase 3 was about implementation and getting it all ready to hand over to the chosen development agency that we researched and vetted during Phase 1.
 They were chosen based on merit, technical capability and chemistry.
-We have been working closely with Juno Web Design to launch the new online shop.
-Sea Island Coffee site Phase 1 went live 11/11/14.
-The site can be seen here.
+We have been working closely with Juno Web Design to launch the online shop.